Hey there. So…you’ve come to my About page…

 I grew up in the state of New Hampshire in the US.
 For those of you who have been to New Hampshire, it probably explains a lot about me.
 New Hampshire is a weird little state, and most of us New Hampshire-ites will say the same.

 So I did.
 I worked as a lab tech in a few different companies in the New England area.
 I joined an Alexandrian Witchcraft coven and earned my Second Degree in that tradition.
-I then moved to Rhode Island (which was initially a Really Bad Idea), then proceeded to get fired from my job in 2004.
+I then moved to Rhode Island (which was initially a Really Bad Idea), and proceeded to get fired from my job in 2004.
 (Long story– TL;DR: Wiccan Coven Leader Gone Bad)

 I was pretty much done with the East Coast by then, and a good friend of mine encouraged me to move to the San Francisco Bay Area.
 He came out in the beginning of January 2005, and drove cross-country with me, lesbian style, to Oakland, CA. (And by lesbian style, I mean I had a U-Haul trailer with all my stuff, and I was moving in with said friend as a roommate.
 The roommate part was true, since my friend is a VERY gay man.)